Meet Allyshea

 In our work together, you can expect a safe, non-judgmental environment as you move toward meaningful change.

-I work with individuals (ages 13+) and couples from a trauma-informed, culturally sensitive, and holistic lens.
+My practice focuses on individuals (ages 13+) and relationship therapy/dyadic work from a trauma-informed, culturally sensitive, and holistic lens.
 I’m interested in how you make meaning, how you connect with others, and what kind of life you want to live - on your terms.

 Therapy is about creating room for your story, exploring what’s holding you back, and gently uncovering new ways of being that reflect who you truly are.

-Whether you come on your own or with a partner, this is a space to be heard, supported, and gently challenged — as you move toward the kind of life and relationships that feel more aligned and fulfilling.
+Whether you come on your own or with someone important to you, this is a space to be heard, supported, and gently challenged — as you move toward the kind of life and relationships that feel more aligned and fulfilling.

 Logo for Braided Path Psychotherapy featuring a stylized tree with orange leaves, a person sitting with a child, surrounded by a braided circular border.